Sandeepv68/chef-rudy/README.md

 npm run start
 ```

-Start and run your app in an Android device / AVD
+Start and run your app in an Android device / AVD:
 ```sh
 npm run android
 ```

-Start and run your app in an iOS device / emulator
+Start and run your app in an iOS device / emulator:
 ```sh
 npm run ios
 ```

-Run your app on web
+Run your app on web:
 ```sh
 npm run web
 ```

-Package and run your app on an Android/iOS device using Expo client on your device
+Package and run your app on an Android/iOS device using Expo client on your device:
 ```sh
 npm run mobile
 ```